behalka/terraform-aws-fargate-for-noobs/README.md

 # AWS Fargate Terraform module example usage

-This is a playground repository that utilizes [AWS Fargate Terraform module ⭐️](https://github.com/strvcom/terraform-aws-fargate).
-It is meant for people with zero experience and it hopefully should answer the problems which usually make you stop at the "step 0.1" 🙏🙃.
+This is a playground repository that utilizes [AWS Fargate Terraform module](https://github.com/strvcom/terraform-aws-fargate).
+It is meant for people with zero experience and it hopefully should answer the problems which usually make you stop at the "step 0.1" 🙏.
 The scripts are extremely simplified ("scripts" is actually a huge exaggeration), they are not supposed to do the work for you, they only serve as examples that are supposed to teach you.

 ## Prerequisities 👒